Updated September 17, 2021

 Use sidelight to get the full effect of a circular polarizer filter.
 Sidelight is great for more closeup and intimate shots of trees, leaves, or the forest floor because it brings out details and textures.
 It is also useful for capturing the soft glow that the colorful trees appear to emanate.

-Use frontlight to really accentuate the vibrancy of the fall colors.
-Frontlight can sometimes be too strong, but it can make the trees really pop during the magic hours of the day.
+Use low-angle frontlight to really accentuate the vibrancy of the fall colors.
+Frontlight can sometimes be too strong and wash the colors out in midday, but it can make the trees really pop during the magic hours of the day.

 4. Overcast Light